jjuidev/bridge/README.md

 ## Ignore Token Patterns

 By default, token is automatically attached to all requests.
-Use `ignoreTokenPatterns` to skip token attachment for specific routes (e.g., public endpoints, login, register):
+Use `ignoreTokenPatterns` to skip token attachment for specific routes (e.g., public endpoints, login, register)

 ```typescript
 const httpClient = new HttpClient({